Mehak-Imran-01/Mehak-Imran-01/README.md

 # 💫 About Me:
 Hey!
-I'm Mehak, a CS student exploring the world of Machine Learning, Deep Learning, and NLP.
+I'm Mehak, a CS student exploring the world of Machine Learning, Deep Learning, NLP, RAG and GenAI.
 What excites me most is using AI to solve real problems and create solutions that actually matter.
 I love learning, experimenting, and connecting with people who share the same passion for building impactful AI projects.
 Let's connect!

 ## 🌐 Socials: